WhitakerLab/WhitakerLabProjectManagement/weekly-updates/Emma-Karoune/Weekly-Meetings.md

 #### What did you achieve?

 * Community manager tasks - checking on data availability, organising students with tasks/meeting with SG, chairing meeting, meeting notes.
-* Data paper draft - finished.
+* Data paper draft - add all links apart from new data extract documentation.
 * Authorship documents started for data paper and templates available for other papers when needed.
 * Academic authorship case study with Living with Machines is written - met with FN and MC - https://hackmd.io/cKOP1WjVTb25GS0sgb_3EA
 * Communicating with wider audiences is finished and just being restructure by MS before merging! 🎉

 #### What did you struggle with?

-* All ok.
+* Interviewing and choosing a postdoc for my new project - 🤯

 #### What would you like to work on next week?
 *  Data quality meeting with EP, SG and students.
 *  Writing a blog to advertise TW chapter with MN and MM.
-*  TW Academic paper writing chapter
+*  TW Academic paper writing chapter.

 #### Where do you need help from Kirstie?
 * Authorship chapter - documents for other papers to be check please.